JessWinn/Houndshark-Mitogenomics/README.md

 ## STEP 5: Substitution saturation and data partitioning schemes

-### STEP 5.1: construct 10 partition nexus files, two for dataset 1, six for dataset 2 and two for dataset 3.

-Dataset 1: one partition for the entire alignement, 13 paritions for each PCG.
-Dataset 2: one partition for the entire alignment, two paritions (rRNA and PCGs), 15 partitions (for each rRNA and PCG), 28 partitions (for each rRNA and for codon position 1 and 2), 28 partitions (for each rRNA and for codon position 1 and 3), 41 partitions (for each rRNA and for each codon position in each PCG).
-Dataset 3: one partition for the entire alignment, 13 partitions for each PCG.
-***[See "Partitions" to access these files.]

-### STEP 5.2: test for nucleotide saturation
+### STEP 5.1: Test for nucleotide saturation.

 1. Perform two-tailed tests to examine the degree of nucleotide substitution saturation (Xia et al., 2003) for each gene as well as each codon position of the 13 PCGs, 13PCGs_NT and 13PCGs_rRNAs_NT.
 Take into account the proportion of invariant sites as recommended by Xia and Lemey (2009) in DAMBE v.7.2.141 (Xia, 2018).
 2. Visually inspect substitution saturation by plotting the number of transitions (s) and transversions (v) versus divergence.
 Divergence is based on genetic distances derived from the Kimura two-parameter (K2P or K80) substitution model (Kimura, 1980).
 The K80 substitution model accommodates transition/transversion rate.
 Bias and the ‘K80 distance’ is expected to increase linearly with divergence time.

+ ### STEP 5.2: Construct 10 partition nexus files, two for dataset 1, six for dataset 2 and two for dataset 3.

+Dataset 1: one partition for the entire alignement, 13 paritions for each PCG.
+Dataset 2: one partition for the entire alignment, two paritions (rRNA and PCGs), 15 partitions (for each rRNA and PCG), 28 partitions (for each rRNA and for codon position 1 and 2), 28 partitions (for each rRNA and for codon position 1 and 3), 41 partitions (for each rRNA and for each codon position in each PCG).
+Dataset 3: one partition for the entire alignment, 13 partitions for each PCG.
+***[See "Partitions" to access these files.]

-### STEP 5.3: use MODELFINDER v.
+### STEP 5.3: Use MODELFINDER v.
 1.6.12 (Kalyaanamoorthy et al., 2017) in IQTree v.
 2.1.3 (Minh et al., 2020) to determine the best partitioning scheme & corresponding evolutionary models to use in a Maximum Likelihood analysis.

 Apply the new model selection procedure (-m MF+MERGE)  which additionally implements the FreeRate heterogeneity model, inferring the site rates directly from the data instead of being drawn from a gamma distribution (-cmax 20; Soubrier et al., 2012).
 The top 30% partition schemes were checked using the relaxed clustering algorithm (− rcluster 30), as described in Lanfear et al. (2014).